 Finding and Applying for Schools

-Whether you are looking for a primary or secondary school, it is important you find a school you are happy with and you feel your child can thrive at.
+It is important you find a school you are happy with and you feel your child can thrive at.
+This is whether you are looking for a primary or secondary school.

-However, it is also important to note that all mainstream schools provide support for children with SEND (Special Educational Needs or Disabilities) and any school that your child eventually goes to will take their needs seriously and provide appropriate learning opportunities.
+All mainstream schools provide support for children with Special Educational Needs and Disabilities (SEND).
+Any school that your child goes to will take their needs seriously.
+They will be able to provide appropriate learning opportunities.

 This page will explain the different processes.